oosby/example-project/README.md

 This will automatically find the AMD module dependencies, pull the correct code from the /modules/ folder (pulled in via submodules) and compile everything together

 5) View the index.html file located in src/main/webapp/ and open console

+TODO: Include this into a Brightspot CMS built and run grunt using the maven plugin